xXleowXx/gitlab-charts/doc/charts/globals.md

 The name of the [Kubernetes TLS Secret](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) that contains a **wildcard** certificate and key for the domain used in `global.hosts.domain`.

 Defaults to not being set.

+### global.ingress.tls.enabled

+When set to false, you disable TLS in Gitlab.
+This is useful for cases in which you cannot use TLS termination of ingresses, like when you have a TLS-terminating proxy before the ingress controller.

+Defaults to `true`.

 ### global.ingress.annotations.annotation-key